Admission for Duration of Status

 I-94 Arrival/departure record

 I-94 Arrival/departure record - is your Admission Number, your immigration status, your date of entry, and the length of time that your status is valid.
 A notation of “D/S” means that your F- 1/J-1 is valid for “duration of status” or the time it will take to complete your degree program as a full-time F-1 student, or “program of study” as a J-1 exchange visiting student, as listed on your DS-2019.
-You must present your I-94 record for the mandatory check-in at the International Student Orientation in order to verify your immigration status.
 It is important to keep this record all the time for obtaining any future immigration benefits including a Social Security Card, Driver’s License or State ID, travel signature, or employment authorization.
 Read more about I-94 record.

 Obtaining I-94 (arrival/departure record)

 The U.S. Customs and Border Protection (CBP) creates electronic I-94 records at all airports and seaports.
 You must access your I-94 record after entering the United States.
 Once you accessed the record, review all information and ensure that it is correct.
 Print out your I-94 record and keep it with your other immigration documents.
+You will include your I-94 record as part of the mandatory online check-in.
 The electronic I-94 record will continue to be available to you while you remain in the United States.
 Once you depart the United States, your electronic I-94 record will no longer be available for you to view.
 Each time you re-enter the Unites States, a new electronic I-94 will be created.

 If you are unable to access your I-94 record or if any of the information is incorrect, meet with an ISS advisor.